followanalytics/request_exception_handler/README.md

     gem 'request_exception_handler'

-~~or as a plain-old (obsolete) rails plugin~~ :

-    script/plugin install git://github.com/kares/request_exception_handler.git

 ## Example

-The code hooks into parameter parsing and allows a request to be constructed even if the parsing of the submitted raw content fails (JSON/XML backend raises a parse error).
+The code hooks into parameter parsing and allows a request to be constructed even if the parsing of the submitted raw content fails (JSON backend raises a parse error).
 A before filter is installed that checks for a request exception and re-raises, it thus it seems to Rails that the exception comes from the application code and is processed as all other "business" exceptions.